QuantLaw/legal-data-preprocessing/README.md

 2. Run the all steps but `prepare_input` of the pipeline for the specified dates:
     `python . de xml law_names reference_areas reference_parse hierarchy_graph crossreference_lookup crossreference_edgelist crossreference_graph snapshot_mapping_edgelist --snapshots 2019-06-10 2020-01-18`

-If you need to reduce memory usage, your can deactivate multiprocessing with the argument `--single-process`.
+If you need to reduce memory usage, you can deactivate multiprocessing with the argument `--single-process`.

 ## Statutes